Addiction Studies (ADST)

 Pre-requisites: sophomore standing.

-Students will be exposed to fundamental and technical study of the law, policy, malpractice and liability regarding chemical dependency prevention and treatment practice.
-Strong focus will be on the contemporary issues of the field relative to current policy and the development of professional knowledge and skills that support ethical and effective practice.
+Exposure to fundamental and technical study of the law, policy, malpractice, and liability regarding chemical dependency prevention and treatment practice.
+Strong focus is on the contemporary issues of the field relative to current policy and the development of professional knowledge and skills that support ethical and effective practice.

 ADST 462.
 ADOLESCENT ADDICTION ASSESSMENT AND TREATMENT.
 4 Credits.